Sphincterotome vs Needle Knife – Choosing the Right ERCP Cutting Device

 Core Differences That Drive Clinical Choice

-The key difference lies in material composition and resistance to long-term complications:
+The key difference lies in energy delivery mechanism:

 Quick Comparison Overview